Trump says evidence ties China lab to virus, threatens tariffs - RFI

 - Eurozone gloom -

-European and US markets finished the day in negative territory, as a spate of figures confirmed fears about how the COVID-19 crisis is pulverizing global growth.
+The latest jobless claims by another 3.84 million Americans mean roughly nine percent of the US population have filed for unemployment benefits in the past six weeks.

-The latest jobless claims by another 3.84 million Americans translate into a jarring conclusion -- roughly nine percent of the US population has filed for unemployment benefits in six weeks.
+The economic costs of lockdowns imposed to try to limit the spread of the disease have spilled over into frustration.

-In the midwestern US state of Michigan, protesters -- some of them armed -- stormed the state capitol building, demanding that the Democratic governor remove strict lockdown rules, which they say hurt the economy and represent governmental overreach.
+In Michigan, protesters -- some of them armed -- stormed the state capitol building, demanding the removal of restrictions, which they say hurt the economy and represent governmental overreach.

-The depressing US jobs data compounded the tough message from European Central Bank Christine Lagarde.
+The depressing US jobs data compounded a tough message from European Central Bank chief Christine Lagarde.

 "The euro area is facing an economic contraction of a magnitude and speed that are unprecedented in peacetime," she warned.